 NRC-Identified.
 See “NRC Enforcement Policy” Section 2.3.4.b.1 and 2.3.4.b.2.

 Observation.
-A factual detail noted during an inspection.
+A factual detail noted during an inspection which is documented in an inspection report when the governing inspection procedure allows.

 Potential Violation.
-A potential with a regulatory requirement, regardless of possible significance or severity level, that has not yet been formally dispositioned by the NRC.
+A potential noncompliance with a regulatory requirement, regardless of possible significance or severity level, that has not yet been formally dispositioned by the NRC.

 Regulatory Commitment.
 An explicit statement to take a specific action, agreed to or volunteered by a licensee, where the statement has been submitted in writing on the docket to the NRC.
 This may include a response to an NOV, a commitment as part of a performance improvement program, etc.